Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 DqaCmd is a command-line remote control program that takes a Daqarta macro command as its parameter.
 For example,

 will set the Main Frequency (Tone Frequency) for Left Stream 0 to 1000 Hz.
-You can give multiple macro commands on the same line by separating them with spaces or commas.
+You can give multiple macro commands on the same line by separating them with commas.
 The total macro length is limited to 1024 characters.
 (You can increase this up to 16384 by changing Cmd_Buffer in the included DqaCmd.ASM source code and reassembling.)

 One way to use DqaCmd is in a standard batch file, which may also launch Daqarta before any DqaCmd line.
 You would typically have some batch commands that control your own custom hardware or system, interspersed with DqaCmd lines to control Daqarta as needed.

 Another way to use DqaCmd is to have your custom program build up the command line and issue it when desired.
 You can use whatever programming language you are comfortable with, as long as that language is capable of launching other programs.

 In both of these cases, the batch file or your program must be able to find DqaCmd.EXE in order to run it.
 Rather than including a full path with each invocation, you can simply copy the file to the location you will be running from.

 DqaCmd does not return to the command prompt until the macro or macros are completed, unless there is an error.
 If you use it in a batch file, you can check the errorlevel value on return to make sure there was no error, or take any desired action if there was.
 To see the errorlevel, include this line after the DqaCmd line: